jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

     AssertionError: 'I got: yes' != 'I got: hello'

   it did not work, my change broke the :ref:`assertion<what is an assertion?>` that was passing before.
-The `return statement`_ has to use the input it gets as part of the output.
+The :ref:`return statement<the return statement>` has to use the input it gets as part of the output.

 ----